 Soccer is the most popular sport in the world – it’s fun to play, but also to follow matches and bet on our favorite teams.
 Yet, it’s not always easy to find a flat patch of grass suitable for playing a full game of soccer with friends or family.
 That’s why futsal is a great alternative to traditional 11-a-side soccer, and serves as a perfect introduction into the world’s most popular sport.
 But, how do we learn to play it?
-Well, thankfully, just as we have various guides if we decide to bet on soccer, we can also find a guide for futsal, right here.
+Well, thankfully, just as we have various guides if we want to find out how to bet on soccer, we can also find a guide for futsal, right here.

 The Origins of Futsal